gem/oq-irmt-qgis/svir/help/source/00_installation.rst

 On Microsoft Windows, QGIS includes all the software dependencies needed by the plugin.

-On macOS and Linux, please make sure that `Scipy <https://www.scipy.org/install.html>`_ and `Matplotlib <https://matplotlib.org/users/installing.html>`_ with Qt5 backend are installed.
+On macOS and Linux, please make sure that
+`Matplotlib <https://matplotlib.org/users/installing.html>`_ with Qt5 backend
+is installed.
 On macOS, please also make sure that `Pillow <https://pillow.readthedocs.io/en/stable/installation.html>`_ is installed.